 Subway Cave Trail is a 0.6 mile moderately trafficked loop trail located near Hat Creek, California that features a cave and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from May until October.
+The trail is primarily used for hiking, walking, and nature trips and is best used from May until October.
 Dogs are also able to use this trail.

 Descend into the dark volcanic underworld of the Subway Cave lava tube for a short yet highly memorable hike.
 Twenty thousand years ago and just 15 miles north of Lassen Volcanic National Park, the ground broke apart and huge volumes of volcanic rock poured forth to create the enormous expanse that is the Hat Creek Lava Flow.
 Exposed to the air, the top of the lava flow began to cool and solidify, while molten rock below continued to flow - insulated by the now solid roof and creating lava tubes which carried the red-hot rock miles from its source.
 Subway Cave is a section of lava tube less than a third of a mile long, located between two areas of ceiling cave-ins.
 Substantial concrete steps have been constructed at both ends of the cave, providing easy access for all would-be spelunkers.

 Fun spot be sure to bring a flashlight during winter you can see large icicles in the caves but it can be slick.
 Great place for kids.

 This was an awesome little hike!